Why it guided smell training better than learning the method by yourself?

 So tell me, what can you smell?

-This summer I am offering a smell training day in both the UK (Hampshire) and the US (Maine).
+From time to time I offer smell training events both in the UK and elsewhere.
 What can you expect when you come?
 Here is a list of topics I will cover:

 - Self assessment and why it is so important